 Loan Originations.
 Loan originations come from a number of sources.
-The primary source of our mortgage loan originations are existing customers, walk-in traffic, referrals from customers and advertising.
-Commercial, agricultural and consumer loans are generated primarily through the efforts of our loan officers.
+The sources of our loan originations are existing customers, walk-in traffic, referrals from customers, advertising and through the efforts of our loan officers.

 Loan Approval Procedures and Authority.
 Our lending activities follow written, non-discriminatory, underwriting standards and loan origination procedures established by our Board of Directors and management.
 All new loans are reviewed by the Board of Directors on a monthly basis.
 The Board of Directors has granted loan approval authority to certain officers up to prescribed limits, based on the officer's experience and tenure.
 Loans over certain specified amounts are approved either by the voting members of the Executive Committee or by the Board of Directors.